tomaszkubat/my-raspberry-projects/README.md

 make setup-docker
 ```

+Additional steps may be required to enable running docker as non-root user.

 ## Services
 Currently a few services are in use:
 - `cloud-storage` - an open source file syncing and sharing solution based on Seafile.